Nanopore sequencing: MspA

 Mycobacterium smegmatis porin A (MspA) is the second biological nanopore currently being investigated for DNA sequencing.
 The MspA pore has been identified as a potential improvement over αHL due to a more favorable structure.
 The pore is described as a goblet with a thick rim and a diameter of 1.2 nm at the bottom of the pore.
 A natural MspA, while favorable for DNA sequencing because of shape and diameter, has a negative core that prohibited single stranded DNA(ssDNA) translocation.
 The natural nanopore was modified to improve translocation by replacing three negatively charged aspartic acids with neutral asparagines.

 The electric current detection of nucleotides across the membrane has been shown to be tenfold more specific than αHL for identifying bases.
 Utilizing this improved specificity, a group at the University of Washington has proposed using double stranded DNA (dsDNA) between each single stranded molecule to hold the base in the reading section of the pore.
 The dsDNA would halt the base in the correct section of the pore and enable identification of the nucleotide.
-A recent grant has been awarded to a collaboration from UC Santa Cruz, the University of Washington, and Northeastern University to improve the base recognition of MspA using phi29 polymerase in conjunction with the pore.
+A 2011 grant was awarded to a collaboration from UC Santa Cruz, the University of Washington, and Northeastern University to improve the base recognition of MspA using phi29 polymerase in conjunction with the pore.
 MspA with electric current detection can also be used to sequence peptides.

+CsgG

+The CsgG nanopore is a 36-stranded β-barrel protein from Escherichia coli.
+The CsgG pore has a nine-fold circular symmetry and a single, well-defined constriction that is approximately 1 nm wide.

+A significant development in its use for sequencing is the creation of a dual-constriction pore by combining CsgG with its partner protein, CsgF.
+The N-terminal region of CsgF binds inside the CsgG barrel, creating a second constriction that is roughly 1.5 nm wide and separated from the original CsgG constriction by about 2.5 nm.
+This dual-constriction structure is a major advantage because both constrictions contribute to the electrical signal modulation as a single strand of DNA moves through the pore.

+This dual-reading capability significantly improves sequencing accuracy, particularly for homopolymer regions (stretches of identical bases), which are a known source of errors in nanopore sequencing.
+DNA sequencing using this dual-constriction CsgG:CsgF pore has been shown to improve single-read accuracy by 25-70% in homopolymers up to 9 nucleotides long.
+The addition of the second constriction increases the signal complexity, leading to higher accuracy in calling the length of homopolymers compared to a single-constriction CsgG pore.